pumbaasdad/system-restore/README.md

 |:-------------------|:------------------------------------------------------------------------------------------------------------|
 | docker_compose_dir | The root directory that will contain configuration for all services running on the server being configured. |

-A `become_password` must also be defined in your network configuration for the host being configured.
+A `<ansible_username>_password` must also be defined in your secrets that specifies the password the ansible user should use when using `sudo`.

 # Running